FengPu/X2R-document/_build/html/_sources/docs/uss.txt

 #.
 USS integrates all results returned from Endpoints

 #.
-USS applies filters and rankers to remove the ambiguity or promote results, which are more popular
+USS applies filters and rankers to remove the ambiguity or promote results that are commonly used

 #.
 USS selects one result for each request

-All steps mentioned above should be easily replacable.
+All steps listed above should be easily replacable.
 These steps can also be outsourced to human instead of heuristics.
-In order to make USS a flexible system, we conduct adaptive maintainance on USS 0.1.
+In order to make USS a flexible system, we provide the system with the following hooks.

-USS 0.1 is monolithic, hard wired with the GUI and not take batch-mode search into consideration.
-In this revision, we conduct refactoring and introduce some flexibilities through several hooks.
-In the following paragraphs, the refactored USS is presented with several useful hooks.

 In refined USS, seven **atomic hooks** can be replaced and extended, they are: